 There are two striking features on this table when it’s finished.
 The first is the lovely simplicity of the top.
 The second is the elegant and intricate single leg or column supporting it.
 The leg starts out, though, as a simple box.
 I used clamps, Gorilla wood glue, and my Ryobi Airstrike Brad Nailer (my absolute favorite tool – a nailer without the fuss and noise of a compressor!) to put mine together, but you could definitely use finish nails and hammer as well!

 I set my boards up on the saw horses in such a way that the bottom board was clamped down, but the edge of the standing board was available for me to nail into.
+I might have to put my table saw to good use next time.
 Once the nails are in, they’ll keep the wood in place to let the glue dry, so you can flip the whole thing around and do the other side.

 The two braces on the bottom of the table top that the “leg box” sits in were challenging for me.
 The boards themselves were easy to cut, of course – nothing complicated there.
 But I really liked the simple curved cuts Shanty did on the ends of theirs – they really add to the overall finished elegance of the piece, but I wasn’t entirely sure that me or my simple, inexpensive jig saw were up for the task!

 They didn’t come out perfect, but with a fair amount of sanding by hand, I got them where I wanted them.